millerms/CranburyChiropractic/_pages/services/diversified-technique.md

   <details class="reveal reveal--up">
     <summary>Will it hurt?
 What’s the pop?</summary>
     <div class="faq__content">
-      Discomfort is usually minimal and brief.
-The pop (if you hear one) is just gas releasing inside the joint space—not bones rubbing.
+      Discomfort, which is uncommon, is minimal and brief.
+The pop (if you hear one) is just gas releasing inside the joint space—like popping a knuckle.
     </div>
   </details>